UKHomeOffice/docker-srrs-tooling/README.md

 # Apps folder
 Files in apps folder are unpacked and copied over to the resulting Docker image (into user's home folder).
+The user's permissions are then set.

 Note: ADD command supports local-only tar extraction which uses tar tool for extraction.
 Tar command works with any supported compression method like tar, tar.xz, tar.gz, etc.